ShumailaAhmed/AI-Workshop/README.md

 import torch.nn as nn
 from sklearn import datasets
 ```
-For manuipulating the dataset we will use numpy and for plotting and visualization we will make use of matplotLib
+For manipulating the dataset we will use numpy and for plotting and visualization we will make use of matplotLib

 ```
   n_pts = 100 #define noumber of points we want